alixedi/fast-gov-uk/docs/scaffolding/forms.rst

-2. The ``feedback`` function must return a ``Form`` object (see below) and it must accept a ``data`` argument because forms can be empty or filled and when they are filled, the ``data`` argument would contain the values and we shall pass them in to the ``Form`` so that the fields can be populated with these values.
+2. The ``feedback`` function must return a ``Form`` object (see below) and it must accept a ``data`` argument because forms can be empty or filled and when they are filled, the ``data`` argument would contain the values to populate the fields in our form.

 3. The ``Form`` class is used to define a form.
 A Form can have any number of fast-gov-uk components but it is expected that at least some of these would be ``Field`` components